Benefits of Vitamin E, Vitamin C and Vitamin A that your skin needs

 Vitamin A enhances and thickens the skin, as well as reducing fine lines and wrinkles.
 It also has a dual effect in that it reduces the degradation of existing collagen and elastin at the same time.
 Thus, not only does it enhance collagen production, it also helps prevent existing collagen from breaking down.

 Our skin is a delicate organ that requires constant care and protection.
-Getting enough rest, minimising stress, eating a healthy diet with lots of water and protecting your skin from the sun are all healthy habits one must follow for their skin to be at its best health.
+Getting enough rest, minimizing stress, eating a healthy diet with lots of water and protecting your skin from the sun are all healthy habits one must follow for their skin to be at its best health.
 While the right skincare varies depending on one’s skin type and skin concern, all skin types stand to gain from the various benefits that Vitamins A, C and E have to offer them.
 Incorporating these vitamins into your diet, and using skincare that lists them as a key ingredient, can help your skin look and feel its best in both the short and long term.